elastic/elastic-package/README.md

 For details on how to connect the service with the Elastic stack, see the [service command](https://github.com/elastic/elastic-package/blob/main/README.md#elastic-package-service).

+You can customize your stack using profile settings, see [Elastic Package profiles](https://github.com/elastic/elastic-package/blob/main/README.md#elastic-package-profiles-1) section.
+These settings can be also overriden with the --parameter flag.
+Settings configured this way are not persisted.

 ### `elastic-package stack update`

 _Context: global_